solital/documentation/mkdocs/docs/routes.md

 ### Default Base Path

 This will allows users to set a default basepath for all url requests, which will be prepended to all url parameters.
-(Credits to [MasterPuffin](https://github.com/MasterPuffin))

 ```php
 Course::setDefaultBasepath('/forum')